Portugal Taxes for Expats: How to File US Taxes Abroad

 Do the US and Portugal Have a Tax Treaty?

 Yes, Portugal has a tax treaty with the United States.
 This treaty helps protect US expats from double taxation.
 The tax treaty between the US and Portugal is aimed at avoiding double taxation on the same income in both countries.
-This treaty benefits not only US expats living in Portugal but also Portuguese citizens who are living and working in the US.
+The benefits of the US-Portugal tax treaty apply to both US expats living in Portugal and Portuguese citizens who are living and working in the US.

 The treaty covers different aspects of taxation, including income tax, social security taxes, and estate taxes.
 It also defines the criteria for tax residency and how to determine which country has the right to tax a specific income source.
 US expats in Portugal can benefit from this tax treaty by claiming certain tax credits and deductions that help reduce their overall tax burden.